Tsuk1ko/nhentai-helper/README.md

 - **Series mode**
   Enable this option will make downloading and compression become series tasks but not parallel to reduce memory usage.
   If `RangeError: Array buffer allocation failed` occurs frequently, you can try to enable it.
+- **Show ignore button**
+  Show an button that allow you to mark or unmark the manga as downloaded.

 ## Other features